top of page

 Let's get one thing straight.
 Teaching is the most important profession in the world.
 Perhaps in our ongoing pursuit to perfect our craft, we engage in professional development efforts that are a mile-wide and an inch-deep, gathering to discuss with colleagues the art of instruction but rarely having the opportunity to share real-time instruction with teaching peers.
 Busy schedules make traditional peer observation programs unwieldy.

 Teachers simply record instruction on their mobile devices and upload to their chosen video channel(s) by grade level or subject matter.
-Uploading and adding some interactive questions to lead the discussion forward help peer observers focus their feedback.
+Uploading and adding some interactive questions to lead the discussion help peer observers focus their feedback.
 This reciprocal process raises the bar of quality instruction.

 JOIN FRESH EYES ON TEACHING AND BECOME THAT RELUCTANT TEACHING STAR!

-Teacher You Are a Star.jpg
+Teacher You Are a Star

 bottom of page